liferay-search/liferay-docs/en/user/articles-dxp/10-managing-users/11-auditing-users/03-configuring-user-audits.markdown

 [TOC levels=1-4]

 Audits are enabled by default.
-The Audit app reports audit events, but you can also report them in @product@'s logs or console, enable them for scheduled jobs, or disable them entirely.
+The Audit app reports audit events, but you can also report them in @sharepoint@'s logs or console, enable them for scheduled jobs, or disable them entirely.

-There are two main ways to configure @product@:
+There are two main ways to configure @sharepoint@:

 1. Edit a configuration via the Control Panel.
 This saves the configuration to the database.